Christinaw97/corryvreckan/src/modules/Prealignment/README.md

 ### Description

-This module performs translational telescope plane alignment.
+This module performs translational telescope plane alignment and time alignment.
 The rotational alignment is not changed.

 This initial alignment along the X and Y axes is designed to be performed before the `Alignment` module, which carries out translational and rotational alignment of the planes.
 To not include the DUT in this translational alignment, it will need to be masked in the configuration file.